-Places for cross-country skiing in Canada – the Okanagan
+Location map of places for cross-country skiing in Canada

 Silver Star and Sovereign Lake are a winning duo.
 Between the two resorts are 105 km of interconnected trails.
 Renowned for their early season snow, this is the place to ski if you want to be seen with Olympic athletes.
 Carefully groomed trails are used by the Canadian and American National Cross Country teams as well as the Biathalon teams for early season training.